AdobeDocs/media-analytics.en/help/use-cases/xdm-updates/migrate-cja-setup.md

 To migrate derived fields to the new data type:

 1. Locate all the derived fields using the deprecated "Media" data type.
-This is all derived fields that contain fields for which the path begins with media.mediaTimed
+This is all derived fields that contain fields for which the path begins with `media.mediaTimed`.

 1. Replace all the old fields in the derived field with the new corresponding field from "Media Reporting Details."